Team

 The Evergreen Minds Team

-Michelle Olson (she/her) is a social gerontologist, a licensed, board certified and registered creative arts therapist, a certified dementia care consultant, a certified Montessori Dementia Care Professional and a Certified Forest Therapy Guide.
+Michelle Olson (she/her) is a social gerontologist, a licensed, board certified and registered creative arts therapist, a certified dementia care consultant, a certified Montessori Dementia Care Professional, and a Certified Forest Therapy Guide.

 Board Members

-JENNIFER BOLES, MA, CSA, CGT
+JENNIFER BOLES, MA, CSA, CGT – President

-Jennifer Boles, Founder/President of The Concentric Circles Society, LLC, is a Sociologist, Writer and Educator with special focus on Spiritual Formation and Spirituality & Aging.
+Jennifer Boles (she/her), Founder/President of The Concentric Circles Society, LLC, is a Sociologist, Writer and Educator with special focus on Spiritual Formation and Spirituality & Aging.
 She has worked extensively in early childhood music education/early intervention and with older adults who experience issues with dementia.
 Her passion is in connecting multi-generational families to community resources through Interfaith Dialogue & Relations and Intergenerational Programming.

 Additionally, she holds certificates in Gestalt Therapy, Religious Leaders Behavioral Health, and serves as a commissioned Health Minister with the Faith Community Nursing Community with advanced studies in Spiritual Care.
 She brings a diverse background and skill set from nonprofit and corporate experience, including as a Facilitator & Community Expert/Reviewer with the UC Irvine’s CE Studios/Institute for Clinical & Translational Sciences.

-JODIE BERMAN, MS, CTRS, CMDCP
+JODIE BERMAN, MS, CTRS, CMDCP – Director of Education

 Jodie Berman (she/her) is a Certified Recreational Therapist who has 20 years of experience working with older adults living in all types of continuing care communities.
 Jodie has her Masters of Science in Therapeutic Recreation.
 She holds a Bachelor of Fine Arts Degree in Photography, and is a certified Montessori dementia care professional.
 Jodie specializes in providing non-pharmacologic, Montessori-inspired approaches in her work with people who are living with Alzheimer’s, disease and related dementias.
 Jodie is an advocate and champion for improving the quality of life for people who are living with dementia through meaningful and stimulating forms of engagement.